 The world of work is changing.
 So, what does that mean for your career?
-And how can you ensure you are ready for the future of work?
+How to futureproof your career and how can you ensure you are ready for the future of work?

 The key trends in the workplace of tomorrow are:

 - technological change

 - increased automation